Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 Occupancy depends on the amount of resources (e.g. registers, LDS, etc) used by a wavefront.

-Now, the amount of resources
+Now, the amount of resources depends on the kernel.
+So if a kernel is using a lot of registers